Sensative/vsm-application-documentation/3629466160-Tracker-budget.vso.md

 ### Register APP_CONFIG

 > - Request current value: Send ca (hex) on lora port 2
+> - Mode: RW
+> - Unit: Bit mask

+Enable or disable certain functions of the device, such as power on/off behaviours.

 ### Register DEVICE_STATE

 > - Request current value: Send c8 (hex) on lora port 2
+> - Mode: RW
+> - Unit: Enumeration

+Current application state of the device.
+Can be written by application to affect the devices application state.

+> - DEVICE_STATE_ACTIVE_UNJOINED (running but not joined to network)
+> - DEVICE_STATE_ACTIVE_JOINING (running and attempting to join network)
+> - DEVICE_STATE_ACTIVE_JOINED (running and joined to network)
+> - DEVICE_STATE_ACTIVE_STREAMING (running and uploading pending data packages)
+> - DEVICE_STATE_ACTIVE_ON_RADIO (running and currently working with the radio)
+> - DEVICE_STATE_OFF (normally not accessible from VM but possible to write to turn off the device)
+> - Others Reserved by runtime

 ### Register GNSS

 > - Request current value: Send cc (hex) on lora port 2
+> - Mode: -W
+> - Type: Two * 1 bytes

+Trigger GNSS scans

+> - Byte 0: 0 = Attempt assisted scan if device knows GPS time and has GNSS almanac.
+1 = force unassisted scan.
+> - Byte 1: Minimum number of found satellites to trigger an uplink

 ### Register JOIN_SETTINGS